-Normally done in conjunction with the Sabang wreck (6) using the same tank, this dive offers up an interesting topography and gives you 2 shorter dives for the price of one.
+Normally done in conjunction with other dive sites using the same tank, this dive offers up an interesting topography and gives you 2 shorter dives for the price of one.
 Abnormally warm water due to thermal activity and rising bubbles makes for a fascinating dive.
-Marine life that enjoy warm waters not often seen, like the soft shelled turtle make for a dive that one never knows what.
+Marine life that enjoy warm watersnot often seen, make for a dive that one never knows what.

 The west coast of Seulako Island, heading towards Arus Paleeh.
 Gently sloping, topography of volcanic rocks and coral heads.
 A variety of reef fish, the occasional pelagic, and mild currents make this a very beautiful dive site.
-At the southern end, a large overhang between 12-15 meters makes for cave like conditions with an easy entry/exit, where the ceiling is covered in beautiful corals.
+At the southern end, a large overhang between 12-15 meters where the ceiling is covered in beautiful corals.
 Great for finding the small stuff.

 Marked by a set of rocks jutting from the sea, this dive site offers a deep sloping wall covered in gorgonian sea fans that connects to shark plateau.
 Strong circular currents often offer up a variety of pelagic including white and black tip sharks, trevally, barracuda and a variety of rays.
 Highlights of this dive are a shallow wall at 12-18 meters, that a house an amazing number of different types of moray, as well as the normal small critters found at very healthy dive sites.

 14. Shark Plateau